 Machine Learning in Practice

 Practically, it’s pretty easy to get some rudimentary Machine Learning done on a dataset that you’re interested in exploring.
 There are toolsets across the spectrum – for people that have never written a line of code before, all the way to Machine Learning Engineers seeking to optimize every parameter perfectly.
+We’ve decided to prioritize the usage of software tools, popular frameworks / packages, online courses and videos, books, and tutorials in this introduction to machine learning.

 Some tools let you run Machine Learning on a dataset without writing any code.
-If you’re a subject matter expert without any programming experience, these tools can extremely helpful in bringing ML into whatever you’re looking to build.
+If you’re a subject matter expert without any programming experience, these tools can be extremely helpful in bringing ML into whatever you’re looking to build.

 Popular Frameworks / Packages